Frequently Asked Questions

 You may consult the following link from the ACM for advice on how to create posters: ACM Crossroads Advice on Creating Posters (search for poster 101).

 Why would I want to present a poster?

-The best undergraduate student poster and the best graduate student poster will each receive a full scholarship to attend the 2012 Grace Hopper Celebration of Women in Computing in Baltimore, next fall.
+The best student poster will receive a full scholarship to attend the Grace Hopper Celebration of Women in Computing in the fall of 2014.
 In case of a team submission, only one scholarship per winning poster will be awarded.